TheLazzoro/Image-Converter/README.md

 # Warcraft Image Lab GUI
 As a fun little experiment support was added for reading the BLP image format used by Blizzard Entertainment for games like Warcraft III and World of Warcraft.

 This resulted in a separate GUI and expanded functionality to apply Warcraft III icon filters on imported images.
+This new expanded functionality is not exposed in the original GUI, but it is still able to display BLP images.

 # Required to run:
 * Windows 10